Funding for Scottish Students

 It’s really important not to rely on this funding without doing your research, so please contact SAAS directly if you need any help identifying whether student funding remains available to you.
 If you have already used your additional years of support, you may find that you have a gap in student funding until you are able to move on to the next year of your course and it will be your responsibility to consider how you will meet both the cost of tuition and support your living costs during this time.

-The Carnegie Trust administers a number of different schemes to different types of students, including the Undergraduate Tuition Fee Grant Scheme.
+The Carnegie Education Fund administers a number of different schemes to different types of students, including the Undergraduate Tuition Fee Grant Scheme.
 This scheme can be an excellent source of funding for tuition support if you have exhausted your entitlement to SAAS support.

 Generally, applicants need to be Scottish by birth or descent, or have attended a secondary school in Scotland for at least 2 years, and undertaking their first degree.
 The Trust have a very efficient application process and can be contacted directly if you are unsure about your eligibility.

-Applications tend to open in March, prior to your course start date, and remain open until the end of November, but it is always best to apply early.
+Applications tend to open in June, prior to your course start date, and remain open until the start of December, but it is always best to apply early.

 Alternative Sources of Funding